mdomagk/workshop-website/src/pages/venue.md

 ## King's College London

-The workshop will be at [Strand Campus](https://www.kcl.ac.uk/visit/bush-house) of King's College London.
+The workshop will be at <a href="https://www.kcl.ac.uk/visit/strand-campus" target="_blank">Strand Campus</a> of King's College London.

 ![KCL](~/assets/images/strand-bush-house.png)